Iammuratc/satellitepy/docs/creating_patches.md

 # What are Patches?

 Image patches (or patches in short) are small parts of original images.
-Since deep learning models moslty need a fixed size of input, e.g., 512 $\times$ 512, $1024 \times 1024$, patches are created to unify the image size.
+Since deep learning models moslty need a fixed size of input, e.g., 512 $\times$ 512, 1024 $\times$ 1024, patches are created to unify the image size.

-# Datasets that are supported by satellitepy
+# Downloading datasets
 Most well-known satellite imagery datasets for object detection are supported by satellitepy.
 You can download the datasets by using the scripts in [the folder](tools/data/download).

 # Creating Patches in satellitepy

-After you download the datasets, e.g., Fair1M, you can use the following command to create patches in satellitepy.
+After you download the datasets, e.g., Fair1M, you can use the following command to create patches by using satellitepy.

 ```
 python3 tools/data/create_patches.py --patch-size 512 --in-image-folder <fair1m-image-folder-path> --in-label-folder <fair1m-label-folder-path> --in-label-format fair1m --out-folder <your-output-folder> --patch-overlap 100